 How Is Restless Legs Syndrome Treated?

 Restless legs syndrome (RLS) is one of the most common sleep disorders.
 It causes unpleasant sensations in the legs and the irresistible urge to move the legs.
 People describe these sensations as aching, throbbing, itching, pulling, twitching, or tingling.
+This can even affect the arms.
 There are many ways to treat RLS.1,2

-The type of treatment depends on what your doctor believes is the underlying cause.
+If you have RLS, the type of treatment you will receive depends on what your doctor believes is the underlying cause.
 The basic types of treatments for RLS are:1-8

 • Lifestyle changes, including better sleep habits